 President Bush – whose self-imposed nickname was “The Decider” – famously trusted his gut.
 A keen listener, he allowed all parties to have their say before making up his mind.
 President Obama was a deliberator, which, according to Gates’ book, posed challenges for a military accustomed to quick answers.

 There are flaws to either approach.
-Taking too long, postponing until the perfect option presents itself, can lead to analysis paralysis and even “decision creep”; a grip-it-and-rip-it mentality has too much potential for unintended consequences.
+Taking too long, postponing until the perfect option presents itself, can lead to analysis paralysis and even “decision creep”; on the flip side, a grip-it-and-rip-it mentality has too much potential for unintended consequences.